 As a software platform that can help users make sense of machine-generated log data, Splunk is a preferred tool for searching and monitoring machine-generated Big Data.
 It uses a web-style interface to make accessing and understanding data faster and simpler.
+Splunk apps let you quickly and easily add powerful new features to Splunk Enterprise, giving you the power to get more out of your data.
 Part of what makes Splunk such a powerful performer is that it doesn’t just collect the data but can analyze it as well, which is critical when dealing with the massive amounts of machine data being generated today.

 That, in turn, allows for better insights into business operations and customer behavior, enabling leaders to see where improvements could be made or where efforts are falling short.

 Three Splunk apps that ship with Splunk Enterprise

 Splunk Enterprise ships with three applications that play a pivotal role in performing these vital search and analysis functions.
 They are central to the overall operation and navigation of the Splunk platform, so learning how they function can improve your user experience.